The

 In

-of subtitled Harry Potter shows, in hundreds of cinemas nationwide.
+500 subtitled Harry Potter shows, in hundreds of cinemas nationwide.

-This was possible because the film was released in the 'older',
+This was possible because the film was released in the 'older'

-burnt-in subtitle format that ALL cinemas could screen, as well
+subtitle format that ALL cinemas could screen, as well

-'accessible' cinemas.
+equipped 'accessible' cinemas.

 Such